 The NIH is responsible for the promotion of safe work practices for all who work in NIH research facilities, including summer students.
-The Division of Occupational Health and Safety offers several required laboratory safety courses that summer research trainees must complete within 30 days of beginning to work in a laboratory.
+The Division of Occupational Health and Safety offers several required laboratory safety courses that summer research trainees are expected to complete within 7 days of beginning to work in a laboratory.
 The courses listed below provide training in the safe work practices and procedures to be employed when working in the NIH research environment.
 Laboratory supervisors are responsible for ensuring that their staff members attend the correct training prior to working with potentially hazardous materials.
-Note: Students will be allowed to complete laboratory safety training before they have received their NIH ID badges.
+Note: Students will not be allowed to complete the online laboratory safety training before they have received their NIH ID badges.